choria-io/website/docs/content/configuration/reference/_index.md

 In other examples you'll be warned if it's a deprecated setting, and you might also find links to further information.
 Try `choria tool config .` for all the configuration options.

-An online version of this reference can be found in [GitHub](https://github.com/choria-io/go-choria/blob/master/CONFIGURATION.md) and is alwayd up to date.
+An online version of this reference can be found in [GitHub](https://github.com/choria-io/go-choria/blob/master/CONFIGURATION.md) and is always up to date.

 Additionally, we can also just get a list of available options which might help you explore deeper: